Adbhut-Vipin-Bhardwaj/EDL_microcontroller_code/README.md

 # EDL_microcontroller_code

-abcd folder contains: Scilab code written for compensator design assignment Code folder contains: C code for microcontroller at89c51 using Keil for a group project in EE344:Electronic Design Lab.
+noise_cancelling_headset_code folder contains: Scilab code written for compensator design assignment

+Code folder contains: C code for microcontroller at89c51 using Keil for a group project in EE344:Electronic Design Lab.

 Group members are: